 These positions require good communication and customer service skills.
 Applicants must have basic computer skills utilizing the Microsoft Office Suite, the ability to answer the phone, take messages, direct calls and interact with the public.
 Positions require attention to detail, handling of money and ability to work with a small cash register and credit card machine.
 Office/Store staff needs to be flexible yet able to follow set work policies and procedures, and must be motivated and able to exhibit a friendly, customer service attitude under stress.
 Lead Office/Store position: In addition to the above, the Lead Office/Store position is responsible for office/store staff scheduling, special projects, assisting with training of new staff and other duties as assigned.
 This lead position requires full-season work availability (Mid-May to Mid-October).

 Housekeepers take charge of cleaning the guest facilities and bathrooms, setting up furniture and audio-visual equipment in meeting rooms, and transporting furniture, equipment, and supplies to various locations.
 Staff must be able to lift and move objects up to 40 lbs., drive the housekeeping vehicle safely, learn the safe use of cleaning products, prioritize job duties, work within deadlines, and maintain a high degree of self-motivation.
 Crew Leader: The Crew Leader prioritizes and assigns housekeeping duties to be accomplished daily, participates in the duties, and keeps the crew on task.
 The Leader places orders for linens and housekeeping supplies, keeps an accurate calendar of days off for the crew, and reports directly to the Housekeeping Supervisor.
-This lead position requires full-season work availability (Mid-May to Mid-October).
+Full-season work availability preferred for crew lead position (Mid-May to Mid-October).

 Crew members will be involved in some or all of the following: remodeling small cabins, painting, roofing, landscaping, moving furniture, fence building, and small miscellaneous duties.
 Self-motivation, common sense, and the safe use of tools and equipment are required.
 Mechanical aptitude is necessary and general building skills are useful.
 The position requires moderate to heavy lifting and work is done in all weather conditions.